Joya Hill Killed in Clayton Car Accident

 Why did the Hyundai fail to yield on Hoke Road?

-Families who lose a loved one in a sudden intersection crash often face immediate financial and emotional burdens while waiting for official police reports to be finalized.
-Stefano Formica, of Counsel at Bond Legal, observed that "Grieving families of victims are sometimes overwhelmed by the legal processes that are in place to protect their rights."
+Families who lose a loved one in a sudden intersection crash often face immediate financial and emotional challenges while waiting for official police reports.
+Stefano Formica, of Counsel at Bond Legal, noted the difficulties families can encounter.

 Ohio wrongful death statute